 Introduction:

 The short story remains perhaps closest to the traditional form of storytelling.
-In fewer words than the novel and with usually faster pace, whole worlds are formed, and there is great illumination on small, disparate corners of humanity’s destiny.
+In fewer words than the novel and at a usually faster pace, whole worlds are formed, and there is great illumination on the small, disparate aspects of humanity’s destiny.

 Uche Okonkwo and Pemi Aguda—both Nigerian writers—have over the years, through stories that are gentle but rigorous, keen but empathetic, examined intimate spaces and moments that make up a life.
 On Sep 1, 2024 at 7pm GMT+1, they will be in conversation for A Long House’s Long Talk series, discussing how the form of the short story engages with individual and even collective destiny.